My Login

 I was then able to tune in more to the present moment, the practice, my students breathing, the alignment cues, and the overall energy in the room.

-It was pure magic.
+It was magic.

-To make it even better, almost every student told me after class how much they enjoyed it, as it allowed them to focus and concentrate more.
+And almost every student told me after class how much they enjoyed it, as it allowed them to focus and concentrate more.

-My entire 300hr advanced teacher training was without music, so I was again brought back to those magical moments in Bali, with only sounds of nature and the breath, and I started to realize how much I actually enjoyed silence as a way to embody Dharana more in my life now.
+My entire 300hr advanced teacher training was without music, so I was again brought back to those moments in Bali, with only sounds of nature and the breath, and I started to realize how much I actually enjoyed silence as a way to embody Dharana more in my life now.

 I love music, but even instrumental background music while I work, drive, or do other tasks, can sometimes cause me to feel flustered or overwhelmed.